WHAT IS A PUPIL PARLIAMENT?

-The school council is a group of pupils who are elected to represent the view of all pupils and to improve their school.
+The pupil parliament is a group of pupils who are elected to represent the view of all pupils and to improve their school.
 It gives the children a voice and allows children to raise issues and concerns or suggest ideas.
-Members of the school council are responsible for putting forward views of other children in the school.
+Members of the pupil parliament are responsible for putting forward views of other children in the school.
 They meet (with a teacher present) to discuss and sort out problems and ideas.
 These may include school lunches, behaviour or ideas for fundraising events.

-Having an effective school council, which involves the whole school, is beneficial to the whole community and also individuals as it gives children a say in matters that affect their school and wider lives.
+Having an effective pupil parliament, which involves the whole school, is beneficial to the whole community and also individuals as it gives children a say in matters that affect their school and wider lives.
 It helps our school develop into a caring community where pupils, teachers and parents/carers work in partnership towards shared goals.
-Being on a school council develops active learning of important life skills.
+Being on pupil parliament develops active learning of important life skills.

 - Helps develop responsible attitudes